Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Cosmetics – Is Testing Required?

 In a nutshell, no, testing is not required.
-What IS required is that you make sure your products are SAFE.
+What is required is that you make sure your products are safe.

 Actually, the FDA (and most state) regulations require that you ensure that your product is not “adulterated or misbranded.”
 So what does that mean, exactly?